St John the Baptist Church, Reid: 21st century

-Today, St John's holds both traditional and contemporary worship services.
-Traditional Book of Common Prayer (17th-century language) services are held at 7:00 am, 8:00 am and 11:15 am on Sundays.
-Contemporary services are held at 9:30 am and 6:00 pm.
-Once a month, a choral Evensong service is held at 5:00 pm.
-There are also weekday services held from Tuesday to Friday at 8:30 am, along with a meditation service on Wednesdays at 5:00 pm.
-The building is open every day for private prayer, visitors and tourists.

 A former Prime Minister of Australia, Kevin Rudd, and his wife, Thérèse Rein, regularly attended the church from 2009 to 2010.
 Rudd and Rein had been married at St John's and their eldest son had been baptised there.
 Rudd took the opportunity to address the assembled media and television cameras after Sunday services and field and answer questions on topics of the day.

 During the visit of the Queen of Australia in October 2011, Queen Elizabeth II and Prince Philip attended St John's for the 11:15 am service on 23 October 2011.
 She was welcomed by the rector, the Revd Canon Paul Black, and the Bishop of Canberra and Goulburn, the Rt Revd Stuart Robinson.
 Kevin Rudd and Thérèse Rein were among the 120 guests at the service.
 The visit was Queen Elizabeth II's sixth to St John's; her first was in 1954.

 On 29 September 2018, a service was held at St John's to celebrate the 70th anniversary of the first Ukrainian Orthodox service in Australia.
 That service was held at St John's on 26 September 1948.
 St John's continued to accommodate Orthodox services until a Ukrainian Orthodox church was built in 1959.
 Bishop Daniel Zelinsky of South Bound Brook, New Jersey, celebrated the Divine Liturgy and preached in Ukrainian and English.

 On 15 March 2020, St John's celebrated its 175th anniversary since its 1845 consecration.
 A special 10:00 am choral service was held, attended by the Governor General, David Hurley, and the Ambassador of the United States, Arthur Culvahouse.
 The sermon was preached by the Bishop of Canberra and Goulburn, the Rt Revd Mark Short.
 St John's was described as "an English village church and through a quirk of history they literally put the national capital around us".
 The service was the last to be held before the church closed temporarily as a result of the 2020 worldwide coronavirus pandemic, with services being recorded and distributed online.

 Incumbents

-The first incumbent, the Revd Edward Smith, was rector of the Queanbeayan parish (which preceded St John's).
-The longest serving incumbent was Pierce Galliard Smith, who served as rector for 51 years from 1855 to 1905.
+The first incumbent, Edward Smith, was rector of the Queanbeayan parish (which preceded St John's).
+The longest serving incumbent was Pierce Galliard Smith, from 1855 to 1905.

-The following have served as incumbents: